-$^{^3}$ Extensive analyses of the empirical news literature are performed in Beaudry, Nam, and Wang (2011), and Beaudry and Portier (2014).
+4Extensive analyses of the empirical news literature are performed in Beaudry et al. (2011), and Beaudry and Portier (2014).

-4 For details, see Bolboaca and Fischer (2017).
+5For details, see Bolboaca and Fischer (2017).

-5 We acknowledge the fact that estimating a nonlinear model with non-stationary data has several drawbacks, but we aim at replicating the empirical results on news shocks available in the literature and these shocks have been investigated only in linear models with data in levels.
-We point in this paper whenever the inference based on our model is affected by the non-stationary of data.
+6We acknowledge the fact that estimating a nonlinear model with non-stationary data has several drawbacks, but we aim at replicating the empirical results on news shocks available in the literature and these shocks have been investigated only in linear models with data in levels.
+We indicate in this paper whenever the inference based on our model is affected by the non-stationary of data.

-can either be interpreted as a regime-switching model allowing for two extreme regimes associated with values of the transition function of 0 and 1 where the transition from one regime to the other is smooth, or as a regime-switching model with a "continuum" of regimes, each associated with a different value of the transition function.
+According to van Dijk et al. (2002), a smooth transition model can either be interpreted as a regime-switching model allowing for two extreme regimes associated with values of the transition function of 0 and 1 where the transition from one regime to the other is smooth, or as a regime-switching model with a "continuum" of regimes, each associated with a different value of the transition function.
 We model an economy with two extreme regimes (expansion, recession) between which the transition is smooth.
 By relaxing the assumption of linearity, we allow the model to capture different dynamics in two opposed regimes.

-3.2.1 Model Specification
+4.2.1 Model Specification